nrfconnect/sdk-nrf/samples/bluetooth/nrf_dm/README.rst

    * If a Device acts as an advertiser in synchronization, it will act as the reflector in the ranging procedure.
    * If a Device acts as a scanner in synchronization, it will act as the initiator in the ranging procedure.

-The synchronization will be performed cyclically.
+The synchronization is performed cyclically.

 Based on the ``SCAN_RSP`` response, the device recognizes peers that support the distance measurement functionality within its coverage.
 The addresses of these devices are stored in a list.